 Would it be a waste of a £30 roll of paper?
 Will the paper stick?
 Would it last?

 I had visions of the opening her up after the first winter to find the wallpaper hanging off the walls and peeling paint everywhere but that never happened.

 We had Dolly 1 for almost 7 years and the paper and paint looked as good when we sold her as the day it was put on.

 So there we have it!
 A few tips on decorating a caravan.
-Next time I’ll talk about painting the finishing touches — sinks, lights and fittings.
+Next time I’ll talk about painting a caravan exterior.